zodiac9363/zodiac9363/README.md

 ## 🙋 About Me

-Hello!
-I'm **Heavin Jeevan Raj R**, an AI & Data Science student passionate about building real-world, impactful tech solutions.
+I’m **Heavin Jeevan Raj R**, an AI & Data Science student focused on building **real-world, production-style systems** — not just academic projects.

-I focus on combining **machine learning, backend systems, and data-driven thinking** to create projects that actually solve problems — not just demos.

-I believe in **learning by building**.
-Every project I create is designed to be practical, scalable, and portfolio-ready.

-🎓 Degree: B.Tech in AI & Data Science
-🌱 Currently Learning: Machine Learning pipelines, backend systems, and real-time data applications
-🔭 Goal: Build production-grade AI systems & intelligent data-driven applications
-💡 Approach: Clean architecture, strong fundamentals, real-world use cases
+My work sits at the intersection of **machine learning, backend engineering, and data systems**.
+I design applications that don’t just predict outcomes, but translate them into **usable insights and decision-making tools**.

+From **ML-powered sustainability analytics** to **real-time financial visualization tools** and **network routing simulators**, I build projects that reflect how software is actually used in industry.

+I prioritize:
+- Clean, modular architecture
+- Strong database design
+- Scalable and practical implementations

+🎯 Goal: Become a developer who builds **intelligent, high-impact systems**
+🚀 Current Direction: Backend + AI + Real-time data applications
-📍 Location: India
+📍 India
 ---

 ## 🚀 Tech Stack